Nearly a Decade, and Still Learning

 “Thank you,” Romana replied.

-At the time I was angry.
+At the time, I was angry.
 The process made me realize I needed to work a lot on it before I attempted to get it published.
 I did get enough feedback to keep working on it.

 Polishing a turd:

-I think my former professor was trying to explain when to let a project go or to not just write anything, but to write something you care about.
-In the past I have rushed blog posts or when I share my work.
+I think my former professor was trying to explain when to let a project go, or not just to write anything, but to write something you care about.
+In the past, I have rushed blog posts or when I share my work.
 I’m sure many saw those rushed attempts and did not take me seriously as a writer after that.